Jump directly to main content Jump directly to menu

 Please note: You need to be enrolled to be able to claim your financial assistance award so you will not be able to claim a refund or order any items until your first week at college.

-Where students are aged under 20 on the start date of their programme and they require childcare support, this is provided through Care to Learn.
+Where students are aged under 20 on the start date of their programme and require childcare support, this is provided through Care to Learn.

-Students aged 16-18 (as of 31/08/2025)
+Students aged 16-18 (as of 31/08/2026)

 If you live between 1 – 3 miles you may be eligible for support through Financial Assistance towards weekly mega-rider tickets